zackstout/aoc-2025/README.md

 - Great to get to use the `UnionFind` class and understand how the `parents` array actually works.

-- 🔭 Could likely be improved by using a `MinHeap` instead of sorting the entire array of pairs at the outsetl
+- 🔭 Could likely be improved by using a `MinHeap` instead of sorting the entire array of pairs at the outset

+- Seems like this is essentially just [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) for finding minimal spanning tree, right?

+## --- Day 9: Movie Theater ---

+First one where part 2 trips us up.
+Seems we need coordinate compression of some kind.

+**Part one**: find the largest rectangle that can be formed from pairs of a list of coordinates.

+**Part two**: find the largest rectangle that fits entirely within the polygon determined by our coordinates/points.

+## --- Day 10: Factory ---

+First part is pretty straightforward BFS.
+Another tricky part 2.
+Seems we may want an [integer linear solver](https://en.wikipedia.org/wiki/Integer_programming) of some kind.

+**Part one**: find the minimum number of button presses required to reach a target state (such as "..#."), where each press toggles certain lights.

+**Part two**: find the minimum number of button presses required to reach a target state (such as "3,5,4,7"), where each press increments certain registers.